 If there are two things that Disney knows really, really well, it’s entertainment—both off-screen and on—and travel.
 From film, TV shows, sports broadcasting, and on-and-off Broadway stage shows to theme parks, water parks, cruise ships, mini golf, and even small-group travel, Disney knows how to have a good time.
 But, if all the incredible restaurants and menus coming out of places like Disney Springs and Epcot are any indication, then I think it’s safe to say that Disney also knows a thing or two about food.

-Enter: the Disney dinner shows, the Hoop-Dee-Doo Musical Revue and Disney’s Spirit of Aloha.
-With all the food you can eat, bottomless beverages (alcohol too!), and hours of exciting, sometimes laugh-out-loud funny entertainment, they’re some of the best places to eat at Disney World and a fun, memorable addition to any Disney vacation.
+Enter the Disney dinner shows, namely the Hoop-Dee-Doo Musical Revue.
+With all the food you can eat, bottomless beverages (alcohol too!), and hours of exciting, sometimes laugh-out-loud funny entertainment, dinner shows are some of the best places to eat at Disney World and a fun, memorable addition to any Disney vacation.
+(Updated July 6, 2023)

 Make Mealtime Magical With a Disney Dinner Show

 I don’t know about you, but I’m a sucker for dinner theater.
 To me, nothing says fun like comedy, drama, toe-tapping music, and maybe a little audience participation all served fresh with a side of tasty food and perhaps a boozy beverage or two.
 Looking for a memorable meal for your next family vacation that kids, teens, and adults alike will love?
 Wanting a unique date idea that’s sure to stand out from the rest?
 Try a dinner show.

 Of course, the same can be said for a Disney dinner show.
 Disney World’s Hoop-Dee-Doo Musical Revue at Fort Wilderness Campground and other dinner-and-a-show offerings like fireworks and festival dining packages dish up yummy eats and family-friendly fun in equal measure, along with a generous helping of pixie dust.